Black Widow Spider Facts & Information

 Like the northern black widow, the female southern black widow spider is jet-black in color and is shiny.
 They also have a red hourglass-shaped mark on the underside which serves to identify it.

-How the Black Widow Spider Received its Name
+How the Black Widow Spider Received Its Name

 The black widow spider received its name due to a story about its mating behaviors.
 Courtship begins when males go out in search of receptive females.
 Upon approaching a web-spinning female, the male spider will wait for an indication of her willingness: females interested in mating remain still, allowing males to inseminate them.